alipzsh/knowledge-base/fuzz checking phase.md

 # attention

+- if while verifying the hook: curl --> 200
+  burp intruder --> works as expected (slow) ffuf --> 403 or something
+  => it might need a header
+  --> add -H "User-Agent: curl/8.7.1"
+  --> or even try it with burp's curl link to see other info that could be added
 - be sure to use the correct path while checking the fuzz.
 - files should be on the same domain.
 - it might need to be repeated several times so that we'll be sure of the results.